What is menopause?

 Can I get pregnant during menopause?

-The possibility of pregnancy disappears once you are postmenopausal, you have been without your period for an entire year (assuming there is no other medical condition for the lack of menstrual bleeding).
+The possibility of pregnancy disappears once you’re postmenopausal.
 However, you can get pregnant during the menopause transition (perimenopause).
-If you don’t want to become pregnant, you should continue to use some form of birth control until you have gone fully through menopause.
+If you don’t want to become pregnant, you should continue to use some form of birth control until you’re sure you’ve gone through menopause.
 Ask your healthcare provider before you stop using contraception.

 What are the long-term health risks associated with menopause?

 There are several conditions that you could be at a higher risk of after menopause.
-Your risk for any condition depends on many things like your family history, your health before menopause and lifestyle factors (smoking).
+Your risk for any condition depends on many things like your family history, your health before menopause and lifestyle factors.
 Two conditions that affect your health after menopause are osteoporosis and coronary artery disease.

 People lose an average of 25% of their bone mass from the time of menopause to age 60.
 This is largely because of the loss of estrogen.
 Over time, this loss of bone can lead to bone fractures.
 Your healthcare provider may want to test the strength of your bones over time.
 Bone mineral density testing, also called bone densitometry, is a quick way to see how much calcium you have in certain parts of your bones.
 The test is used to detect osteoporosis and osteopenia.
 Osteopenia is a disease where bone density is decreased and this can be a precursor to later osteoporosis.